abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This service is the **backend** application of the Blazor Server application that is using the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
+This service is the **backend** application of the MVC/Razor Page application that is using the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
 It runs on `https://localhost:44354` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 - `App__SelfUrl` points to the localhost with the port we expose `https://localhost:44354`.
 It must point to a **real DNS when deploying to production**.

 - `App__HealthCheckUrl` is the health check url.
 Since this request will be done **internally**, it points to the **service name** in containerized environment `http://bookstore-api/health-status`

 - `AuthServer__Authority` is the issuer URL.   `http://bookstore-authserver` is the containerized issuer.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS.
 Since we are using isolated internal docker network.
 We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default.